DedalJun/hello-world/README.md

 # hello-world
-just a repository

 Hello everyone!
-This is my hello-world project on github.
+This is my first hello-world project on github.
 I'm so happy)